andrei-k/go-playground/graph-plotter/README.md

 # Graph plotter

 ## Reminders for writing a Go project
-Navigate to project folder
+Navigate to project folder and run in terminal:
-Run in terminal:
 ```
 go mod init graph-plotter
 ```